The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

-The price range for camping hatchets is from $10 to $60, depending on the handle material, design, and durability.
-Composite handles are much stronger than wood and lighter than steel but do come at a premium cost.
+The price range for camping hatchets ranges from $10 to $60, depending on the handle material, design, and durability.
+Composite handles are much stronger than wood and lighter than steel but come at a premium cost.

 How much should a hatchet weigh?

 A hatchet should weigh between 1.0 and 2.0 lbs, depending on whether you need to just cut kindling or perform other tasks such as splitting logs for firewood.

 How long should a hatchet be?

-The most common range of hatchet handle lengths of camping axes is from 9 inches to 16 inches.
-My personal preference is slightly longer in the 12 to 14-inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.
+The most common range of hatchet handle lengths of camping axes is from 9 to 16 inches.
+My preference is slightly longer in the 12 to 14-inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.